ShenggKai/CBIR_System/README.md

 The system allow users to select a region of an image instead of the entire image as the query.

 ### Project layout
-To get started, focus on the following files and folders:
+Focus on the following files and folders:
 ```
 .
 ├── ...